 If your computer doesn’t shut down cleanly, or it keeps restarting, Kernel Power 41 Critical Error may occur on your computer.
 It’s shown as the image below in Event log:

 The error message is saying: The system has rebooted without cleanly shutting down first.
 This error could be caused if the system stopped responding, crashed, or lost power unexpectedly.
 Don’t worry.
 Usually this is an easy problem to fix.
 Follow the easy and quick solutions below.

-Note: You’ll see we’re talking this error on Windows 10.
+Note: You’ll see we’re talking this error on Windows 10 and 11.
 But if you encounter this error on other Windows system, you can also try the following solutions to troubleshoot the problem on your computer.